pchapin/vupp/README.md

 + Vocal.
 The compiler for the vocal language (formerly in C++).
 Vocal is a simplified Ada-like language.
 See also the [Augusta](https://github.com/pchapin/augusta) project for a compiler which compiles a more complex Ada-like language into LLVM assembly language.
-A VuPP code generator for LLVM might be a nice addition to this repository.

 The www folder contains documentation for the project.